add101/PortfolioFlexboxGrid/README.md

 # Portfolio using CSS Flexbox and Grid
-Challenge for Week 2 using CSS, Flexbo, and Grid.
+Challenge for Week 2 using CSS, Flexbox, and Grid.

 ## Description: